 We were at a department store looking at some shirts in the men’s department on sale.
 After over 10 years in retail, including as a buyer, I love nice clothes, but I’m cheap when it comes to spending money on myself.
 When I can find a good bargain I’m excited.
 I saw a shirt I really liked, but I quickly knew it wasn’t for me.
 A decade ago, it might have been an okay style for me, but today, someone would think I should be acting my age.

-The dilemma for me these days, as I shop for clothes, is to find clothes that are stylish, but age appropriate.
+The dilemma for me these days, as I shop for clothes, is to find clothes which are stylish, but age appropriate.
 One method I use is to consider what my boys would say is “cool”, but what would not embarrass them.
-That’s usually a good indicator.
+It is usually a good indicator.

-Here are 5 ways to help people perceive you are authentic:
+Here are 5 ways to help people perceive you as authentic:

-Dress your age – This is a biggie for me and my goal these days.
-I’m 48.
-There are some “cool” styles that aren’t cool for 48 year olds.
+This may not sound like a leadership principle, but it is.
+It is a biggie for me and my goal these days.
+I’m 52 years old.
+There are some “cool” styles which aren’t cool for 52 year olds.
 Knowing the difference is huge.
 Each season of life seems to have it’s own style.
 Dress within yours.
 If you aren’t sure, ask some people around you whom you trust.
 (Again, my boys help me.)

-Admit your mistakes – Take responsibility for the things you’ve done wrong or when a project that goes wrong was your idea.
+Take responsibility for the things you’ve done wrong or when a project goes wrong and it was your idea.
 Own up to your bad decisions.
 If you pass blame or refuse to own up to a problem you’ll be perceived as a weak and pretend leader.